Causal inference for social network data: Methods

-where $\mbox{expit}(x)=\frac{1}{1+e^{-x}}$, i.e., the inverse of the $\mbox{logit}$ function. \item Compute the TMLE $\hat{\psi}$ as
+where $\mbox{expit}(x)=\frac{1}{1+e^{-x}}$, i.e.\, the inverse of the $\mbox{logit}$ function. \item Compute the TMLE $\hat{\psi_n}$ as

-\end{enumerate} The TMLE inherits the double robustness property of the estimating equation estimator we described above: it will be consistent for $\psi$ if either the working model $\hat{g}$ for $g$ or the working model $\hat{m}$ for $m$ is correctly specified.
-This resulting estimator remains CAN for $\psi$ under assumptions (A2) and (A3) instead of (A4) and (A5), and the same procedure can be used to estimate the parameter conditional on $\mathbf{C}$.
+\end{enumerate} The TMLE is doubly robust: it will be consistent for $\psi_n$ if either the working model $\hat{h}$ for $h$ (in this case comprised of models for $\bar{h}$ and $\bar{h}_{x^*}$) or the working model $\hat{m}$ for $m$ is correctly specified.
+This resulting estimator remains CAN for $\psi_n$ under assumptions (A2) and (A3) or (A4) and (A5), and the same procedure can be used to estimate the parameter conditional on $\mathbf{C}$.